agebird/earnings-calendar/README.md

 This project automatically generates a `.ics` calendar file containing upcoming earnings release events for U.S.-listed companies, using data from the [Finnhub API](https://finnhub.io/).

 The file is updated **twice daily** via GitHub Actions and is compatible with iOS/macOS/Google calendars.
-Useful for investors who want earnings events directly in their calendar apps.
+Useful for investors who want earnings events directly in their calendar apps.新增了A股科技股————葛小鹏

 ---